Review of Alaska Airlines

 Considering bringing home wine from Oregon’s famous Willamette Valley

 A unique benefit to Alaska Airlines Mileage Program members is the Wine Flies Free program.
-For members, you can check a case of wine for no charge when flying from from more than 30 West Coast cities.
-This is a big benefit for wine-lovers and promotes enotourism (wine tourism) in the West Coast states.
+For members, you can check a case of wine for no charge when flying from more than 30 West Coast cities.
+This is a major benefit for wine lovers and promotes enotourism (wine tourism) in the West Coast states.

 In-flight view of Mount Hood, Oregon